The Give Me Liberty interactive digital trail is now live!

 From the 1890s to the 1920s, Louisa was a summer resort with the boarders from Richmond and the Peninsula who came to get away from the summer heat and humidity in the cities.
 The Louisa Hotel (the Cooke building) and several private homes took in visitors for the summer months.

 Louisa Government Today

 Louisa is governed by a seven-person Board of Supervisors, who serve four-year terms.
 The Board of Supervisors is responsible for managing taxes, balancing the county budget, and allocating revenue.
-It also appoints citizens to serve on 35 different committees, or commissions.
+It also appoints citizens to serve on multiple committees, or commissions.

 Elected Constitutional officials include the Clerk of the Circuit Court, Commonwealth Attorney, Commissioner of the Revenue, Treasurer, and Sheriff.

 There are three different types of courts: the Circuit Court, General District Court, and Juvenile and Domestic Relations Court.
-The Circuit Court consists of five judges who serve eight-year terms.
-It has the broadest powers of all the courts, with jurisdiction over civil and criminal cases and all claims over $15,000.
-The General District Court handles claims under $15,000 and consists of four justices who serve six-year terms.
-Finally, the Juvenile and Domestic Relations Court consists of four justices who serve six-year terms and handle all cases concerning minors, domestic abuse, custody, support, and visitation.
+The Circuit Court has the broadest powers of all the courts, with jurisdiction over criminal felony cases and all civil claims over $25,000.
+The General District Court handles criminal misdemeanors and civil claims under $25,000.
+Finally, the Juvenile and Domestic Relations Court handles all cases concerning minors, domestic abuse, custody, support, and visitation.